alexball/socialamic/readme.md

 Usage
 -----

 Social:amic is currently quite basic.
 I'm working on honing development skills, so I've got to start somewhere, right?
-I have plans on adding a lot to this plugin, including Facebook aspects, additional Twitter features, maybe some Google+ and anything else people want.

-For now, the only feature is to add the official 'Tweet' button to your posts or pages.
+For now, the only features is to add the official 'Tweet' button and the Google+ button to your posts or pages.

+### Start with Scripts ###

+Social:amic is designed to minimize the load time on your Statamic site by asynchronously rendering the Twitter and Google+ buttons.
+Currently, this loads both the scripts for Twitter and Google+.
+I need to update this so that you can select which scripts to include, like `{{ socialamic:scripts include="twitter|google" }}`.
+If you're well versed in PHP and want to let me know how this code works, hit me up on Twitter at [@AlexBall12](http://twitter.com/alexball12).

+Include the following snippet in your layouts, right before the `</body>` tag.

+	{{ socialamic:scripts }}

+This will load up the scripts needed for the Tweet and +1 buttons.

-### Calling in your theme ###
+### Tweet Button ###

 To include the 'Tweet' button, simply drop this code into your theme:

 	{{ socialamic:tweet }}

-### Parameters ###
+#### Parameters ####

 The following parameters are currently available to the Social:amic tweet tag.